Edwin Newman: Other work

 Newman enjoyed music and hosted summer Boston Symphony concerts from Tanglewood.
 He contributed to the work of the Religious Affairs Unit at NBC, and was a Broadway drama critic from 1965 to 1971.
 As a baseball and boxing aficionado from childhood, he also enjoyed sports broadcasting.
 He provided in-studio news updates in 1980, during the short-lived morning version of The David Letterman Show.
-Newman also showed his singing voice and hosted Saturday Night Live, becoming the first network news anchor to host (despite claims that Brian Williams is, though Williams is the first network news anchor to host a Lorne Michaels-produced episode).
+Newman also showed his singing voice and hosted Saturday Night Live, becoming the first network news anchor to host.
 He also wrote a book called Strictly Speaking in 1974.

 1984 and beyond

 After leaving NBC in January 1984 Newman was in demand as an interviewer, narrator, and moderator, participating in many programs on PBS and cable networks.
 One series to which he was particularly committed was Congress: We the People.
 Beginning in 1983 Newman moderated annual televised conferences of former Secretaries of State, and conducted a series of interviews with Dean Rusk (US Secretary of State, 1961–69) for the Southern Center for International Studies in Atlanta, Georgia.
 He narrated a series of programs about the restoration of Michelangelo's frescoes in the Sistine Chapel.
 In 1988 he hosted and narrated an eight-part PBS documentary on the technical and social history of television, produced by PBS affiliates KCET and WNET.
 He was in demand to play himself in films and on television.
 Among his film credits were The Pelican Brief, Spies Like Us, and My Fellow Americans; television appearances included episodes of Newhart, Mr. Belvedere, The Golden Girls, Wings, and Murphy Brown.
 He lectured extensively on the English language and the news business.

 In 1990, he was a narrator for an Audio Renaissance dramatization of Ernest Callenbach's utopian novel Ecotopia, reading the news reports of William Weston as he tours the breakaway republic.